-(Our Products and Services)
+(from EFSA's Products and Services)

 The Expected Operational Results (EORs) are the value of our services and products for the target audiences (external but also internal) that use them.
 The direct contribution of EFSA's activities on the Expected Operational Results can be measured objectively or via (subjective) feedback.